 When I got to the car rental desk, the lovely lady told me that my credit card had expired last week.
 So no car.
 They, of course, don’t take cash.
 Or a debit card.
 And even had I taken full insurance, they’d still need a credit card.
 Why or what for I’m not sure.
 Thankfully, the mates I called came to my rescue.
 They’d rent the car but name me as the driver.
 They arrived with a credit card but no licence – why would they need it if they weren’t driving?
 So another friend had to be called in.
 I was now three hours behind schedule.
 But I was on the road.

 Next day, I get to my workshop more than an hour early.
 I wanted to be sure that I’d be able to use my laptop with their system and if not, have time to source another.
 All was good.
-But the that massive Windows update that I’d been putting off all week kicked in and for more than an hour I wanted the minutes tick away, one percent at a time.
+But the that massive Windows update that I’d been putting off all week kicked in and for more than an hour I watched the minutes tick away, one percent at a time.
 I just about made it.

 I couldn’t get my Internet to work, so I texted their support guy, who asked questions like when I run config/all (or some such) what does it say?
 WTF?
 The presumption of knowledge was hilarious.
 It was something to do with hardcored DNS numbers in the end.